ggcarrots/python-carrots/source/classes.rst

 They have all the methods defined in the ``Board`` class.
 We say that classes ``TicTacToeBoard`` and ``ConnectFourBoard`` **inherit** the method ``plot``.

-Let's see how it works in practice
+Let's see how it works in practice:

 .. code:: python

     tic_tac_toe = TicTacToeBoard()
     connect4 = ConnectFourBoard()
     some_small_board = Board(2, 2)